 Coffee is not popular or widely consumed across much of Asia.
 While the specialty coffee scene is growing in certain major cities and among younger generations, traditional tea cultures still dominate in most Asian countries.

 In Japan and South Korea, coffee has certainly gained popularity thanks to the influx of Western chains and cafes.
-However, overall consumption remains low compared to tea, which is deeply ingrained in Asian food cultures.
+However, overall consumption of coffee remains very low compared to tea, which is deeply ingrained in Asian food cultures.

 Southeast Asian countries like Vietnam and Indonesia produce a lot of coffee agriculturally but drink very little.
 Even this large-scale production of coffee is deeply rooted in the colonial past of most Southeast Asian Countries.